emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Decrypt(K, N, A, ct, tag)

-The Decrypt function decrypts a ciphertext, verifies that the authentication tag is correct, and returns the message on success or an error if tag verification failed.
+The Decrypt function decrypts a ciphertext, verifies that the authentication tag is correct, and returns the plaintext on success or an error if tag verification failed.

 Security: